 Can vitamin D actually help prevent or cure COVID-19?

-As it stands, there is currently not enough evidence to support claims that vitamin D has the ability to prevent, treat or reduce the risk of being infected with COVID-19.
+As it stands, there is currently not enough evidence to support claims that vitamin D has the ability to prevent or reduce the risk of being infected with COVID-19.
 But what we can do is “look at the relationship between them”, Travers says.
 And what medical professionals have deduced is that while having sufficient levels of vitamin D will not cure you from COVID-19 or prevent infection and transmission, people with higher vitamin D statuses in their bodies may have reduced risk of symptom severity.

 “We’re seeing people talk about prevention of infection and transmission but that’s not the case,” says Alex Ruani, chief science educator and co-founder of The Health Sciences Academy.
 “We’re just talking about risk reduction, and only in some patients, not all.
 But it’s also important to remember that you can be infected without showing any symptoms.”